-Yes and no. You can choose from a smorgasbord of other certifications to confirm your commitment to an aspect of sustainability.
+Yes and no. You can follow these tips and choose from a smorgasbord of other certifications to confirm your commitment to an aspect of sustainability or decide to use other ways to meet the same B Corp goals.
 We decided to neutralise our carbon emissions and that’s accredited by ClimatePartner.
 Still, these approaches differ a bit from becoming a B Corp, which is about the balancing of profit and purpose overall.
 It’s not just about one element and it’s not just about climate change.
 In a way, it’s more about ethics.

 On a similar scale, Amazon has relatively recently created The Climate Pledge, which encourages businesses to sign up to say that they’ll aim for net carbon zero by 2040.
 The big difference is that The Climate Pledge is based on an honour system – that is to say, there’s no independent body regulating and accrediting.
 Perhaps that’s because the aims of the two groups are different – B Corp is about what a business is already doing, whereas The Climate Pledge is more about stating an aim for the future.

 There are a few steps to go through to become B Corp certified.

 First, you’ve got to qualify as the right kind of business.
 B Lab ask that you generate the majority of your revenue from trading and compete in a competitive marketplace.
 They don’t generally allow registered charities or public bodies to apply, but apparently do take each registration on a case-by-case basis.

 If you qualify, you need to take an online assessment.
 This is a long questionnaire that asks about:

 You must meet a minimum score of 80 out of a possible 200.
 Do that, and you’re onto the next step – certification.
 This is where a B Lab staffer will meet with you virtually to go through your answers, ask further questions and confidentially review documentation that can back up your claims.